Monarch butterfly: Conservation status

+In December 2023, the Government of Canada listed the monarch as an endangered species under the federal Species at Risk Act.
+The listing protects the butterfly on Canadian federal lands by making it illegal to kill, hurt, catch or remove a monarch egg, caterpillar, chrysalis or adult when on land that the Canadian federal government owns and/or administers.
+These include Canadian national parks, national wildlife areas, military bases and First Nations reserves.
+It is also illegal to possess, collect, buy, sell, or trade an individual monarch or any part or derivative of an individual when on that land.
+The Canadian government must prepare a recovery strategy and one or more action plans for the species to outline the work that can be done to conserve the species.
+The strategy must identify the critical habitat necessary for the monarch to survive and recover in Canada.

+In Ontario, Canada, the monarch butterfly is listed as a species of special concern.
 In Nova Scotia, the monarch is listed as endangered at the provincial level, as of 2017.
-This decision (as well as the Ontario decision) apparently is based on a presumption that the overwintering colony declines in Mexico create declines in the breeding range in Canada.
+This decision (as well as the Ontario decision) is based on a presumption that the overwintering colony declines in Mexico create declines in the breeding range in Canada.
 Two recent studies have been conducted examining long-term trends in monarch abundance in Canada, using either butterfly atlas records or citizen science butterfly surveys, and neither shows evidence of a population decline in Canada.

 Conservation efforts

-Although numbers of breeding monarchs in eastern North America have apparently not decreased, reports of declining numbers of overwintering butterflies have inspired efforts to conserve the species.
+Although the numbers of breeding monarchs in eastern North America have not decreased, reports of declining numbers of overwintering butterflies have inspired efforts to conserve the species.

 Federal actions

 On June 20, 2014, President Barack Obama issued a presidential memorandum entitled "Creating a Federal Strategy to Promote the Health of Honey Bees and Other Pollinators".
 The memorandum established a Pollinator Health Task Force, to be co-chaired by the Secretary of Agriculture and the Administrator of the Environmental Protection Agency, and stated: